ruuda/blog/posts/adding-unpack-to-rcl.md

 lang: en-US
 minutes: ??
 synopsis: ??
-run-in: R<!---->C<!---->L is a new configuration language
+run-in: I am building
 ---

-R<!---->C<!---->L is a new configuration language and json query tool.
+I am building a new configuration language and json query tool: [RCL](https://rcl-lang.org).
 It extends json into a simple functional language that enables abstraction and reuse.
-In a sense, it enables templating structured data.
+It enables templating structured data.
 A common operation here is to build lists and dicts out of other lists and dicts.
 While RCL had several ways to do this,